How to Make Super Fluffy Cloud Slime — Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 1If your slime is too sticky after kneading, add a tiny bit more contact lens solution (just a few drops at a time) and knead again.
-Be careful not to add too much, or it can become stiff.
+• 1If your slime is too sticky after kneading, the best solution is to add a tiny bit more contact lens solution, just a few drops at a time.
+Work it into the slime by kneading thoroughly.
+Be extremely careful not to add too much, as an excess of activator can cause the slime to become stiff, rubbery, and prone to breaking, ruining its fluffy texture.

-• 3Store your fluffy slime in an airtight container or a resealable plastic bag at room temperature.
-It should last for several days to a week.
+• 4Store your fluffy slime in an airtight container or a resealable plastic bag at room temperature.
+This prevents it from drying out and maintains its soft, fluffy consistency.
+Properly stored, your slime should last for several days to a week, providing ongoing entertainment.

 Related Activities You Might Enjoy